-This report was prepared by Guy Blaise Nkamleu, Principal Evaluation Officer (OPEV), with significant contributions from Ignacio Tourino (Senior Evaluation Officer), Peter Bisset (Consultant), Biyi Daramola (Consultant), Njankoua Wandji (Consultant), SCET-Tunisie (Consulting Firm).
+This report was prepared by Guy Blaise Nkamleu, Principal Evaluation Officer (OPEV), with significant contributions from Ignacio Tourino (Senior Evaluation Officer), Peter Bisset (Consultant), Biyi Daramola (Consultant), Njankoua Wandji (Consultant), SCET Tunisie (Consulting Firm).
 Akua Arthur and Gaaloul Manel provided research assistance for data collection for the portfolio analysis.

-The report received peer review and advice from Keith Pitman and Victor Manyong (Consultants).
-The review benefitted from comments and discussions on substantive issues with colleagues from Agriculture and Agro-Industry Department (OSAN).
-The OPEV Department staff provided input on the methodology and the draft report at different phases of the preparation.
-Odile Keller, Division Manager, OPEV.2 provided an extensive review of the draft report at different stages and provide advice on methodological issues and the structure of the report.
+The report was peer reviewed by Keith Pitman and Victor Manyong (Consultants).
+Colleagues from the Agriculture and Agro-Industry Department (OSAN) contributed comments and discussions on substantive issues.
+OPEV Department staff provided input on the methodology and the draft report at different phases of the evaluation.
+Odile Keller, Division Manager, provided an extensive review of the draft report at different stages and provided advice on methodological issues and the structure of the report.
 Preparation of the final report was supervised by Franck Perrault, Ag.
-Director, OPEV, and Odile Keller, Division Manager, OPEV.2.
-Any further matters relating to this report may be referred to G.B.
-Nkamleu (extension 2241) or O. Keller (extension 2195).
+Director, OPEV, and Odile Keller, Division Manager.

-OPEV is grateful to all who contributed to this evaluation.
+We are grateful to all who contributed to this evaluation.
 We would like to particularly acknowledge and thank all stakeholders with whom we interacted during field visits in Ghana and Mali.